Transport Fever 3: Development and release

 The game was announced in May 2025, following the success of Transport Fever 2.
-It is set to release for PlayStation 5, Windows and Xbox Series X/S in 2026.
+It was reported that the budget of the game was over $25 million, the highest of the series.
+The game is scheduled to be launched for PlayStation 5, Windows and Xbox Series X/S on 29 September 2026.
+MacOS and Linux would also be supported from the first day of release.